Dario Gabbai: Deportation

 Gabbai was born in Thessaloniki to a Greek mother and an Italian father and was educated in Italian schools in Greece.
 At the age of 21 or 22 years old, Gabbai and his entire family were detained by the Nazis on March 24, 1944, and on April 1 they were sent to Auschwitz in cattle wagons.
 Ten days later, this transport arrived at the Judenrampe outside Auschwitz-Birkenau, where they faced the selection process.
 Except for Gabbai himself, his brother, and two of his cousins (brothers Maurice and Shlomo Venezia), the entire family were selected for extermination and gassed that day.
-Gabbai watched his parents being loaded onto the trucks that would take them to the gas and crematoria chambers.
+Gabbai watched his parents being loaded onto the trucks that would take them to the gas chambers and crematoria.

 Gabbai was registered into the camp as prisoner 182568.
 He and the three other young men were selected to be Sonderkommandos and quarantined in Block 13 (known as the Sonderkommando-Block) in the men's camp of Birkenau for approximately one month.